Back to the Index | Feedback welcome

 The AvantgardeTM, ®, Copyright © 2005 Piero Scaruffi All rights reserved.

 If Schoenberg had freed the composer from the tradition, John Cage (USA, 1912), a pupil of Henry Cowell, freed the composition from the composer.
 Cage blurred the distinction between what is music and what is not music.
 First, he promoted silence, altered instruments (1940), sounds of nature (1941), found sounds (1951), the very movements of the performer (1952), the collage of random noises (1952), and even the background noise of the auditorium (1952) to the status of music, preferring the narrow range of percussion instruments while pioneering electronic music in Imaginary Landscape no.1 (1939), and composing Sonatas and Interludes (1948) for "prepared piano", a technique that paradoxically scaled down the piano's expressive power and basically turned it into a polyrhythmic percussion instrument (the equivalent of a percussion ensemble), an expedient later transposed to the String Quartet (1950).
 Not content, in 1951 Cage also introduced indeterminacy and randomness in the process of making music, as demonstrated in the Piano Concerto (1958).
 Thus Cage's music could be the random ("aleatoric") outcome of "events" that were foreign to traditional music making (in which the only events are the musicians playing their instruments based on the composer's score).
+His score for ASLSP (1985) simply stated "to be played as slow as possible", which, when performed on an organ, could lead to infinite duration (a performance in a church of the German town of Halberstadt began in September 2001 and will last until 2640).
 Like in Zen meditation, Cage's pieces highlighted a higher dimension, which was not to be found in the minute details of the piece but in the experience of it.
 While Cage did not attempt to bridge the gap between performer and listener, he downplayed the composer (who specifies only the actions, not the music itself), increased the degrees of freedom of the performer (who produce the music), and, indirectly, demanded that the listener began to "listen" in a different way, more integrated with the act of making music.
 In 1952 he organized an event at Black Mountain College around his Theater Piece No 1 with dancer Merce Cunningham, pianist David Tudor and painter Robert Rauschenberg; and in 1958 Allan Kaprow gave these events a name: "happening".
 Cage extended the scope of Dadaism beyond mere provocation and turned it into a new perception of the artistic event; which is, after all, just that: an event.
 He removed both form and content from art, and left only the process.
 But, more than an artist, Cage was a creator of genres.
 He wrote the history of avantgarde genres for the following 50 years (and counting), even though he didn't give it any masterpiece.

 Another pioneer of the caliber of Cage, Boris Blacher (Germany, 1903), penned the abstract opera Abstrakte Oper 1 (1953), which has no words and no action.